dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ## What is Azure Blob Storage?

 Blob, an acronym to "Binary Large OBject", is a collection of binary data that can represent any kind of file (like images, videos, documents, programs, etc).
 Microsoft Azure enables developers to store two types of blobs: *Block Blobs* and *Page Blobs*.
-In the following sections, we are going to learn about these types and how to store blobs into a Microsoft Azure Storage account.
+In the following sections, we are going to learn about these types and how to store them into Microsoft Azure Storage accounts.

 ### Block Blobs